-As you dig through bags and push boxes around, you’re always on the lookout for dreaded droppings, nests, and other signs of unwelcome guests.
+As you dig through bags and push boxes around, you should always look out for droppings, nests, and other signs of unwelcome guests.

-The attic is one of the most popular spots in your home for pests to gather, especially in the winter.
+The attic is one of the most popular spots in your home for wildlife to gather, especially in the winter.
 It’s a warm, quiet spot that offers protection from the winter conditions outside.
-How do you keep these intruders away?
+How do you keep pests away?